twilio/twilio-csharp/README.md

 To use a custom HTTP client with this helper library, please see the [advanced example of how to do so](./advanced-examples/custom-http-client.md).

+## Annotations

+### Beta
+Features marked with the `[Beta]` attribute are in a beta stage and may undergo changes in future releases.
+Use these features with caution as they may not be stable.

+### Preview
+Features marked with the `[Preview]` attribute are in a preview stage and are intended for evaluation purposes.
+They are subject to change and should not be used in production without thorough testing.

 ## Docker Image

 The `Dockerfile` present in this repository and its respective `twilio/twilio-csharp` Docker image are used by Twilio for testing purposes.